lidufour/glycobench/README.md

 ## 6. Figures and tables

-> **Major change vs `ARCHITECTURE.md`.** The original spec called for
-> Ramachandran-style overlays, pucker distributions, RMSD bar charts, on-protein
-> shielding heatmaps, and PyMOL sessions.
-The figure layer has been reworked
-> into a single module [`figures/final.py`](src/glycobench/figures/final.py) that
-> starts directly from the layer-4 comparison CSVs and produces a set of
-> **per-class** figures, paired and annotated with confidence intervals.

 Principles of the new generation:

 - **Paired triple-site subset.** All figures are restricted to a strictly paired